 Kent State Stark experienced a significant period of growth in the 1990s.
 Campus growth and maturation, together with changing state and local needs, enabled Kent State Stark to expand its course offerings beyond the first two years of some academic majors into complete baccalaureate degree programs in business, English, history, general studies, middle childhood education, management and industrial studies, industrial technology and justice studies.
 In 1999 – following 10 years of steady enrollment growth – the campus community dedicated the new East Wing of Main Hall.
 The East Wing, which features state-of-the-art science and computer laboratories, was necessary to accommodate the increased demand for courses in biology, chemistry and computer applications.
 The new Physical Education Building (now called the Recreation & Wellness Center), with facilities for individual, as well as group fitness activities, opened in 2000.
 The former Health and Physical Education Building, after extensive renovation, became the Professional Education and Conference Center.
 This facility (now called the Conference Center), which supports professional development and contract training programs, enables the campus to bring national and international speakers to the community.
 Fall 2004 saw the opening of the Campus Center, offering a dining facility and campus bookstore.
 It also houses the Office of Student Life, the Academic Success Center, the Herbert W. Hoover Foundation Counseling Center and Interfaith Campus Ministries.

-Today, Kent State Stark, serving more than 6,600 students annually, offers the core courses for Kent State’s more than 282 bachelor’s degrees, and offers all courses required for 18 complete baccalaureate degree programs, the part-time master of business administration (M.B.A.), the M.A. or M.Ed. in curriculum and instruction and the master of arts in mathematics for secondary teachers.
+Today, Kent State Stark, serving more than 7,250 students annually, offers the core courses for Kent State’s more than 282 undergraduate programs, and offers all courses required for 20 complete baccalaureate degree programs, the online master of business administration (M.B.A.), the M.A. or M.Ed. in curriculum and instruction and the master of arts in mathematics for secondary teachers.

 In fall 2015, the new Science and Nursing Building was added as the Kent State Stark’s seventh major building.
 The 41,140 sq. ft., state-of-the-art structure, along with 5,250 sq. ft. of remodeled lab space in Main Hall’s East Wing, anchors the campus’s growing science disciplines, such as geology, chemistry, biology, nursing and physics.